canfar/openstack-sandbox/README.md

 ```
 In this context the **Boot loader** refers to something called **PyGrub** (http://wiki.xen.org/wiki/PyGrub).
 It seems that Xen, rather than using the actual boot loader of the image (grub or whatever) can optionally query the *configuration* files of various boot loaders (such as grub, LILO, SYSLINUX) with **PyGrub** to determine where the kernel is, and how to boot. **OpenStack**, on the other hand, seems to use the *actual* boot loader itself on the image.

 After some experimentation it was discovered that PyGrub can simply be executed on the command-line with a VM image file to see whether it is retrieving the correct information.
-On the Cybera work VM, we simply install the Xen tools and try running it on pure CANFAR images, and images converted for OpenStack:
+On the Cybera work VM, we simply install the Xen tools and try running it on pure CANFAR images, and images converted for OpenStack.

+**WARNING!!!** Executing the following lines will install many dependencies, including a **Xen** kernel (which may render your VM useless if you try to restart it).

 ```
 $ sudo apt-get install xen-tools
 $ cd /mnt/image_store